What is the Gas Safe Register & Why It Matters | GMS Buckingham

 What Does an Engineer Have to do to Become Gas Safe Registered?

-Gas Safe engineers need to renew their registration once a year and update their qualifications once every five years.
-All gas engineers must be aligned with a registered Gas Safe business.
+• Ongoing Renewal & Assessment: Gas Safe engineers are required to renew their registration once a year and completely update their core qualifications every five years to stay aligned with modern safety regulations.

-Should You Choose a Gas Safe Engineer?
+Should You Choose a Gas Safe Engineer in Buckingham?

 Recent Posts